Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ```
 This command should then point you to the right location within your browser to use the notebook, typically [http://localhost:8888/](http://localhost:8888/).

-### 5. (Optional) Keep virtual environment persistent in Jupyter Notebooks
+### (Optional) Keep virtual environment persistent in Jupyter Notebooks

 The following step is sometimes useful if you're having trouble with your Jupyter notebook finding the virtual environment.
+You will want to do this before
+launching the Jupyter notebook.
 ```
 python -m ipykernel install --user --name=MLvenv
 ```